In this tutorial, we will cover the steps to load your model using TriLib Unity Editor.

 To configure importing options, click on the original file under the Assets explorer.

-Your asset inspector will look like this:
+Your asset inspector will have the following tabs:

 - Post Processor Options: Please refer to this link.